MicrosoftDocs/cpp-docs/docs/mfc/reference/cexception-class.md

 ## Remarks

-Because `CException` is an abstract base class you can’t create `CException` objects directly; you must create objects of derived classes.
+Because `CException` is an abstract base class you can't create `CException` objects directly; you must create objects of derived classes.
 If you need to create your own `CException`-style class, use one of the derived classes listed above as a model.
 Make sure that your derived class also uses `IMPLEMENT_DYNAMIC`.

 The derived classes and their descriptions are listed below: